Sam Sutter

 Clifford Samuel “Sam” Sutter is an American attorney and politician who served as the District Attorney of Bristol County, Massachusetts, from 2007 to 2014, and then as the 43rd Mayor of Fall River, Massachusetts from 2014 to 2015.
+He lost the campaign to Mayor Paul Coogan on November 7, 2023.

 Early life

 Sutter was born August 3, 1952, in Greenwich, Connecticut, to former tennis player Cliff Sutter and Suzanne T. Sutter.
 Sutter attended Brown University from 1971 to 1976, graduating with a Bachelor of Arts in American Civilization.
 While at Brown, he played for the varsity tennis team.
 After spending several years traveling the world while working as a tennis instructor and professional tournament player, Sutter enrolled at Vanderbilt University Law School, graduating with a Juris Doctor in 1983.

 Before running for Bristol County District Attorney in 2006, Sutter worked as both an Assistant District Attorney in the Bristol County District Attorney's office and as a private attorney specializing in criminal defense and personal injury.